arshiafreen090/ML-Supervised-Classification/README.md

 - Decision Tree
 - Support Vector Machine (SVM)

-All models are implemented and compared in **one notebook/file** using the same dataset and preprocessing workflow.
+The models were trained and evaluated separately on both datasets.

 ## Model Evaluation

-The models are evaluated using classification metrics such as:
+The models were evaluated using:

 - Accuracy
 - Precision